 Juan de Fuca Park and Marine Trail

 This trail is a living legacy created by the Commonwealth Nature Legacy as an accessible to all tribute to the 1994 Victoria Commonwealth Games.
-The Juan de Fuca Marine Trail follows 47 kilometers of wild scenic beauty, marine and wild viewing along the coastline of the Strait of Juan de Fuca.
+The Juan de Fuca Marine Trail follows 47 kilometres of wild scenic beauty, and marine and wildlife viewing along the coastline of the Strait of Juan de Fuca.
 The trail offers panoramic views across the strait to our neighbours on the Olympic Peninsula.

 Most of the trail is designed for multi-day hiking, however, a variety of opportunities for easy to moderate day hikes are available at China Beach, Sombrio Beach, Parkinson Creek, and Botanical Beach.

 The Trail does not connect to the West Coast Trail.
 Contact West Coast Trail Express for information on their shuttle bus service.

 Recognized for over a century by academics as a very special part of the world, it became a Class “A” Provincial Park in 1989; the highest level of park protection and is the terminus for the Juan de Fuca Marine Trail.